Applying for Aid

 - California College Promise Grant (CCPG)

-The California DREAM Act of 2011 is the result of two bills, Assembly Bill 130 (AB 130) and Assembly Bill 131 (AB 131).
-Together, these bills allow undocumented and documented students who meet certain provisions of AB 540 to apply for and receive Cal Grants and Board of Governor’s Fee Waivers at community colleges as well as institutional aid at California colleges and universities.
+The California Dream Act of 2011 is the result of two bills, Assembly Bill 130 (AB 130) and Assembly Bill 131 (AB 131).
+Together, these bills allow undocumented and documented students who meet certain provisions of AB 540 to apply for and receive Cal Grant and the California College Promise Grant at community colleges as well as institutional aid at California colleges and universities.

-For comprehensive information about the California DREAM Act, including access to the application materials, important dates, and instructions, please visit http://www.csac.ca.gov/dream_act.asp
+Students who qualify under the Dream Act can apply for financial aid by submitting the California Dream Act Application (CADAA), from the California Student Aid Commission (CSAC).
+For comprehensive information about the California DREAM Act, including access to the application, important dates, and instructions, please visit the Dream Act website.

 - Cypress College DREAM Act Overview